legopitstop/tkinterplus/IDEAS.md

 ```

 ### Config
-Create a window with a bunch of customizeation options.
+Create a window with a bunch of customization options.
 ```python
 c = Config(master, title='')